What is a project charter? (+ project charter template)

 Suppose you have a great business idea for your department’s next project.
 But, having an idea is not sufficient to bring your project to life.
 You must present it to the right people and get their approval.
-For this purpose, you need a project charter.

 Let’s dive into the matter.